 America has a fascination with ghost stories and the supernatural hold they have on our imaginations.
-We've narrowed down the top five most haunted locales in the country -- great place to visit if you enjoy a good scare.
+Whether or not you believe in the paranormal, if you enjoy a bit of ghoulish history and a bit of a scare, it might be worth visiting some of America’s most “haunted” places!

 1. The Winchester House, San Jose, CA